 If someone in your household requires medical life support equipment that is in use and essential to sustaining life, you may be eligible for our Medical Life Support Equipment Discount of $17 per month.
 We have a certification process, and only specified medical equipment qualifies you for this discount.
 Once you're certified, your application is good for 12 months.
 We require annual recertification to extend your discount beyond one year.
-Please be aware that we cannot guarantee electric service at all times, nor can we provide electric Economy Price Plan.
+Please be aware that we cannot guarantee electric service at all times, nor can we provide electric service in the event of nonpayment.
+This discount cannot be combined with the Economy Price Plan.
+If you are eligible for both the Medical Life Support Equipment Discount and Economy Price Plan, you will receive the Economy Price Plan discount and your account will be designated as having medical life support equipment in the home.
 Please contact us at (602) 236-8888 to see if you qualify.

 Are there any special provisions for customers with limited incomes?

 Our Economy Price Plan offers a monthly discount ($21 in Mayâ€“October, when bills are the highest, and $17 in the remaining months) to eligible customers with a household income at or below 150% of federal poverty guidelines.
 Federal income guidelines are subject to change without notice.
 Current qualifying income levels are as follows:/p>

 |Household size||Monthly income level||Household size||Monthly income level|

 |1 person||$1,436||4 people||$2,944|

 |2 people||$1,939||5 people||$3,446|

 |For more than 6 people, add $503 per person

 What if I have a dispute about my electric service?